 Although it feels relatively new and something that has appeared from nowhere to hit us mamas hard, Epic Games, the company that created Fortnite: Battle Royale, have been in the video game game for quite a while.
 The founder, Tim Sweeny, a self-confessed “awkward smart kid”, started out in his parents’ basement.
 He began programming for fun at 11, back in the 80’s, and he had reportedly spent 10,000 hours tinkering on his computer by the age of 15.
 He released his first computer game, ZZT in 1991, when he was at university.

-Ok, so his company is now estimated to have made a profit last year of US$3 Billion which is clearly extraordinary but, to me, this feels a like a misspent youth.
+Ok, so his company is estimated to have made a profit of US$3 Billion in 2018 which is clearly extraordinary but, to me, this feels a like a misspent youth.
 Surely his mum, also a mama of three boys like me, must have spent her days screaming ‘Will you just go outside, ride you bike or play or whatever?
 Just do something other than stare at that screen!’

 It seems the lure of the computer does have a gender bias, with boys much more likely to fall for its charms than girls.
 There are many studies on Google to tell us why, and the figures, and I’m not saying that there aren’t many girls (old and young) who also game avidly, but the mamas I speak to who seem to be struggling the most with these ‘wretched things’ are generally other mamas with boys.